 culture of these centuries.
 Radio-carbon dating shows that these findings related to metallurgy pre-date the accepted

 times of Basque fishermen being present in Newfoundland.

-Initial excavations of this bog-iron roasting hearth
+Initial excavations of this "possible" bog-iron roasting hearth

 The Vikings and Norse peoples sourced most of their iron from peat bogs and did not tend to engage in actual mining activities.

 This bog-iron being accessible as an iron-rich material that forms when rivers carry dissolved particles of iron down from mountains and into wetlands where

 somewhat concentrated iron-bearing deposits can then be left behind.

 The viking way-of-life was highly dependent on supplies of iron for weapons and tools.
 Iron nails were critically necessary to the building and repairing of their ships.